 Robert Boyle writes “New Experiments Physico-Mechanicall”.

-(April) The Declaration of Breda.
+The Declaration of Breda in April.

-John Bunyan arrested while preaching in Bedfordshire.
+John Bunyan is arrested while preaching in Bedfordshire.

 1662: Robert Boyle’s Law states that the pressure and volume of gas are inversely proportional.
 Foundation of the Royal Society of London by Wren and others.

 Theatre Royal, Drury Lane opens for the first time.

 1663: England takes New Amsterdam from the Dutch and it becomes known as New York.

 Samuel Pepys Describes the months of the Great Plague in his diary.

 “The London Gazette” is published for the first time.

 1666: Beginning of the Great Fire of London on 2nd September.

 Christopher Wren appointed Commissioner for Rebuilding the City of London after the great fire.